fizalihsan/fizalihsan.github.io/source/technology/design-principles.md

 * Minimal Vs. Complete
 * Complete Vs. Simple

-# 5 principles of class design (SOLID)
+# Class Design Principles

+## SOLID principles

-1. **SRP** [The Single Responsibility Principle](https://docs.google.com/open?id=0ByOwmqah_nuGNHEtcU5OekdDMkk) - A class should have one, and only one, reason to change.
+1. **SRP** - The Single Responsibility Principle
+  * A class should have one, and only one, reason to change.
+2. **OCP** - The Open Closed Principle
-* **OCP** [The Open Closed Principle](http://docs.google.com/a/cleancoder.com/viewer?a=v&pid=explorer&chrome=true&srcid=0BwhCYaYDn8EgN2M5MTkwM2EtNWFkZC00ZTI3LWFjZTUtNTFhZGZiYmUzODc1&hl=en) - You should be able to extend a classes behavior, without modifying it.
+  * Open for extension, closed for modification.
+You should be able to extend a classes behavior, without modifying it.
+  * It means that you can add new features through inheritance but should not change the existing classes (other than bug fixes).
+  * The reason is that if you modify a class, you’ll likely break the API/Contract of the class which means that the classes that depend on it might fail when you do so.
+If you instead inherit the class to add new features, the base contract is untouched and it’s unlikely that dependent classes will fail.
+3. **LSP** - The Liskov Substitution Principle
-* **LSP** [The Liskov Substitution Principle](http://docs.google.com/a/cleancoder.com/viewer?a=v&pid=explorer&chrome=true&srcid=0BwhCYaYDn8EgNzAzZjA5ZmItNjU3NS00MzQ5LTkwYjMtMDJhNDU5ZTM0MTlh&hl=en) - Derived classes must be substitutable for their base classes.
+  * Derived classes must be substitutable for their base classes.
+  * any method that takes class X as a parameter must be able to work with any subclasses of X.
+4. **ISP** - The Interface Segregation Principle
-* **ISP** [The Interface Segregation Principle](http://docs.google.com/a/cleancoder.com/viewer?a=v&pid=explorer&chrome=true&srcid=0BwhCYaYDn8EgOTViYjJhYzMtMzYxMC00MzFjLWJjMzYtOGJiMDc5N2JkYmJi&hl=en) - Make fine grained interfaces that are client specific.
+  * Make fine grained interfaces that are client specific.
+  * ISP states that interfaces that have become “fat” (like [God classes](https://en.wikipedia.org/wiki/God_object)) should be split into several interfaces.
+Large interfaces makes it harder to extend smaller parts of the system.
+5. **DIP** - The Dependency Inversion Principle
-* **DIP** [The Dependency Inversion Principle](http://docs.google.com/a/cleancoder.com/viewer?a=v&pid=explorer&chrome=true&srcid=0BwhCYaYDn8EgMjdlMWIzNGUtZTQ0NC00ZjQ5LTkwYzQtZjRhMDRlNTQ3ZGMz&hl=en) - Depend on abstractions, not on concretions.
+  * Depend on abstractions, not on concretions.
+  * The principle which is easiest to understand.
+DIP states that you should let the caller create the dependencies instead of letting the class itself create the dependencies.
+Hence inverting the dependency control.
+  * Also called '*Hollywood principle - Don't call us, we'll call you*'

+## Law of Demeter

+* Also called as *Principle of Least Knowledge* or *Don't talk to strangers* or *Talk only to your immediate friends*
+* The Law of Demeter for functions requires that a method M of an object O may only invoke the methods of the following kinds of objects:
+  * O itself
+  * M's parameters
+  * Any objects created/instantiated within M
+  * O's direct component objects
+  * A global variable, accessible by O, in the scope of M
+* Don't do this `objectA.getObjectB().getObjectC().doSomething();`

 # 6 principles of package design